vg

 private

-Sorts the given interval (which must contain seeds on the same snarl/chain/node at the given depth) Sorting is roughly linear along the top-level chains, in a topological-ish order in snarls.
-Uses radix_sort_zipcodes and default_sort_zipcodes For chains, everything is sorted with the prefix sum value of the chain itself from the distance index, not the order in the chain in the zip code tree.
+For chains, everything is sorted with the prefix sum value of the chain itself from the distance index, not the order in the zip code tree.
 Everything will be sorted in the order of the zip code tree, but the values will be set from the distance index.
-This means that later, the values may be out of order or may need to be subtracted from the length of the chain to get the distances to the ends of the chain
+Later, the values may be out of order or may need to be subtracted from the length of the chain to get the distance to the ends of the chain

 ◆ validate_zip_forest()